 If you’re a lemon lover like I am, you most likely love lemon curd.
 This creamy, sweet spread is my favorite topping for biscuits and scones.

-Well, I’m here to tell you that lemon curd is very easy to make and if you’ve never made it before, you definitely should.
+Well, I’m here to tell you that lemon curd is so very easy to make and if you’ve never made it before, you definitely should.

 Once you make it, you’ll never go back to store bought lemon curd again.